Meckazin/ChromeKatz/README.md

 ## Credits
 - [Henkru](https://github.com/Henkru) for fixing the BOF version crashes and creating the CNA script
+- [IHack4Falafel](https://github.com/ihack4falafel) for the cool trick to parse the profile DBs from the browser memory
 - [B3arr0](https://github.com/B3arr0) for testing the BOF version and helping to squash the bugs
 - [TheWover](https://github.com/TheWover) for excellent PEB definitions!
 - [0vercl0k](https://github.com/0vercl0k) for creating udmp-parser which is the core library for minidump parsing